19hours/sg-statutes/Acts/Women’s Charter.md

 (a) for every breach of the order by warrant direct the amount due to be levied in the manner by law provided for levying fines imposed by a Magistrate’s Court;

-(b) sentence him to imprisonment for a term not exceeding one month for each month’s allowance remaining unpaid;
+(b) sentence the person to imprisonment for a term not exceeding one month for each month’s allowance remaining unpaid;

 [2/2011 wef 01/06/2011]

+[Act 7 of 2016 wef 01/07/2016]

 (c) make a garnishee order in accordance with the Family Justice Rules made under section 79;